cprussin/token/README.md

 Note that if the `format` only contains a single field, then the payload argument to `Token.generate` can be a scalar.
 Otherwise, the argument must be an array.
-The array will be automatically flattened when generating the token, and `verify` will always return a flat array.
+The array will be automatically flattened when generating the token, and `verify` will always return a flat array or scalar.

 ### Instances of the Token Class